Akiokita/full-stack/README.md

 # Start

-Run the 'back-end' with your IDE of preference.
+Run the 'back-end' with your java IDE of preference.

 Go to the 'front-end' folder and run the command